 - 1 by a registered name

 - 2 by a seedling number, pedigree optional

 - 3 by the wording "name unknown"

 - 4 Unregistered names should where possible, be marked as such.
+If a name has been applied for, but not yet published in the Register or a Supplement, the initials RP (registration pending) should appear after the name.
+A list of newly registered cultivars appears in the current Schedule.

-Note: It is the sole responsibility of the exhibitor to ensure their exhibits are correctly identified and labels are firmly attached
+NOTE: It is the sole responsibility of the exhibitor to ensure their exhibits are correctly identified and labels are firmly attached.